BurnPermits App Update - See What's New

 High Fire Conditions

-Clouds generally forming or developing, very low average soil moisture this weekand forecasted for the day.
+Clouds generally forming or developing, very low soil moisture this week; very high winds forecasted for today.

 Precipitation 0%, 0 mm